Therese Terlaje: Speaker of the Guam Legislature (2021–present)

 After winning reelection in 2020, was chosen to serve as Speaker of the Guam Legislature in the 36th session, taking office on January 4, 2021.
 Reelected to the Guam Legislature the 2022 election, Terlaje was once again elected Speaker of the Guam Legislature for the 37th session on January 5, 2023.

 Political future

 In 2023, it was reported that Terlaje is a potential candidate for Governor of Guam in the 2026 election to succeed term-limited incumbent Lou Leon Guerrero.
 According to the Pacific Daily News, media reports have speculated that Terlaje may launch a campaign with Guam senator Chris Barnett as her lieutenant gubernatorial running mate.
 When asked about the possibility of a candidacy on The Ray Gibson Show, Barnett indicated that Terlaje would lead the ticket with him as her running mate, though did not confirm that the ticket was finalized.

+Elections

+In April 2026, Senator Terlaje officially announced her bid to be the Democratic gubernatorial primaries along with her running mate is senator Sabina Perez.
+The Terlaje/Perez ticket faced-off with 2 other Democratic tickets: the Tenorio/Muña-Barnes ticket, and the San Agustin/San Nicolas ticket.
+She will face current Republican senator Vicente Ada and businessman Edward "EJ" Calvo in the general election.